North Korea's nuclear programme: How advanced is it?

 North Korea's nuclear programme remains a source of deep concern for the international community.
-Despite multiple efforts to curtail it, Pyongyang says it has conducted four nuclear tests and there are indications it is developing long-range missile technology.
+Despite multiple efforts to curtail it, Pyongyang says it has conducted five nuclear tests, with the fifth supposedly its "most powerful" test to date.

 Has North Korea got the bomb?

 Technically yes - North Korea has conducted several tests with nuclear bombs.

 However, in order to launch a nuclear attack on its neighbours, it needs to be able to make a nuclear warhead small enough to fit on to a missile.

 North Korea claims it has successfully "miniaturised" nuclear warheads - but this has never been independently verified, and some experts have cast doubt on the claims.

 How powerful are North Korea's nuclear bombs?

 North Korea says it has conducted five successful nuclear tests: in 2006, 2009, 2013 and in January and September 2016.

 The yield of the bombs appears to have increased.

 September 2016's test has indicated a device with an explosive yield of between 10 and 30 kilotonnes - which, if confirmed, would make it the North's strongest nuclear test ever.